-Andrew Carr, Director of Bands, is a graduate of Lakota West High School now in his 17th year of teaching.
+Andrew Carr, Director of Bands, is a graduate of Lakota West High School and has been teaching since 2002.
 Mr. Carr holds music degrees in music education from Miami University of Ohio.
 Mr. Carr’s teaching responsibilities include directing the nationally recognized Lakota West Symphonic Winds, Symphonic Band, and Concert Band.
 He assists with two freshman bands, as well as being the director of the Marching Firebirds.

 The Lakota West Marching Band has continued its tradition of excellence under Mr. Carr’s leadership.
 In addition to competitive success with their field shows they also performed at the 2015 Tournament of Roses Parade and were the featured performers at the 2017 Disney Magic New Year’s Eve Parade.
 The Marching Firebirds have been finalists at Bands of America Regionals and have performed at Grand Nationals.
 The Marching Firebirds consistently qualify and have been subsequently awarded superior ratings in OMEA State Level Competition.

 The concert bands have been awarded superior ratings at district and state level festivals since the schools opening in 1997.
 They have performed at the Music for All Regional Concert Band Festival and at OMEA State Convention.
 The Lakota West Symphonic Winds have maintained a tradition of excellence, performing great masterworks for concert band, as well as hosting a large group of distinguished guest conductors and composers with the band each year.
 This group also has multiple students selected from the ensemble each year for the Ohio All-State Ensembles.

 Prior to his appointment to Lakota West High School Mr. Carr has been the Director of Bands at New Richmond High School, Associate Director of Bands at Kettering Fairmont High School, as well as the Director of Jazz Studies at Lakota West High School.